inoueke-n/PADLA/README.md

 * It contains the jar files of PADLA.
 * `executableFiles/HeijoAgent/HeijoAgent.jar` needs `javassist-3.22.0-GA.jar` and `msgpack-0.6.12.jar`, so put them in the same folder.
 ### projects
-* It contains projects for the development of the PADLA (HeijoAgent and log4j-core-extended).
+* It contains projects for the development of the PADLA (HeijoAgent, log4j-core-extended and selogger).
 ### sample
 * It contains sample software to try PADLA. <font color="Salmon">Download this folder and try PADLA easily if you want</font>.
 For detailed instructions, please refer to [sample/README.md](sample/README.md).